Social Policy Association

 June 28, 2019 S-P-A-Administrator 0

-by Rana Jawad The Middle East and North Africa (MENA) region has some of the worst social and economic indicators of human development in the world, which exacerbate drivers of conflict in this region.
-They […]
+by Rana Jawad The Middle East and North Africa (MENA) region has some of the worst social and economic indicators of human development in the […]

 Though the size of the global middle class is growing, their political power is shrinking in the face of austerity.